CUBA: Cienfuegos to Havana Aboard the M/Y VOYAGER

 DAY 1: Friday | Cienfuegos

-Today we visit Trinidad, a meticulously well-preserved Spanish colonial city.
+After breakfast, disembark and visit the city center of Cienfuegos to admire outstanding examples of French neo-classical architecture from the 19th Century.
+Enjoy some free time before attending a local musical performance.
+Depart Cienfuegos by bus and head to Trinidad, a meticulously well-preserved Spanish colonial city.
 With its rich architecture, cobblestone streets, palaces and plazas, it is sometimes referred to as the "Museum City of Cuba."
-We will walk through the town, visit a scale model of the city, and have lunch at a local paladar.
+We will walk through the town and visit a scale model of the city.
 Stop at the Romantic Museum located in the old palace of the Count Brunet, or Palacio Cantero, the Trinidad General Municipal Museum.
-Visit the studio of Lazaro Niebla, a very unique woodcarver.
-Return to the Voyager for dinner onboard and overnight at sea.
+Visit the studio of Lazaro Niebla, a unique woodcarver.
+Return to the Voyager for dinner onboard or join an optional excursion to have dinner in a local restaurant.

 DAY 3: Sunday | Day at Sea/ Isla de la Juventud